Zach Plesac: Los Angeles Angels

 On January 6, 2024, the Los Angeles Angels signed Plesac to a one-year contract worth $1 million.
 He was optioned to the Triple–A Salt Lake Bees to begin the 2024 season.
 On April 8, the Angels designated Plesac for assignment.
 He cleared waivers and was sent outright to Salt Lake two days later.
 In 13 starts for Salt Lake, he compiled a 3–7 record and 5.42 ERA with 51 strikeouts across 74 2/3 innings.
 On June 17, the Angels selected Plesac's contract, adding him to their active roster.
 In 3 starts for the Angels, he struggled to an 8.25 ERA with 5 strikeouts across 12 innings.
 Plesac was released by the Angels on August 12.

 Long Island Ducks

 On April 9, 2025, Plesac signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 In seven starts for the Ducks, Plesac logged a 4–1 record and 2.84 ERA with 33 strikeouts over 38 innings of work.

 St. Louis Cardinals

 On June 5, 2025, Plesac's contract was purchased by the St. Louis Cardinals organization.
-He elected free agency on November 6.
+He made 15 appearances (14 starts) for the Triple-A Memphis Redbirds, but struggled to a 1–8 record and 7.67 ERA with 47 strikeouts across 58 2/3 innings pitched.
+Plesac elected free agency following the season on November 6.

+Charros de Jalisco

+On March 9, 2026, Plesac signed with the Charros de Jalisco of the Mexican League.
+In 13 appearances (12 starts) for the Charros, he posted a 3–6 record with a 6.79 ERA and 46 strikeouts in 62 1/3 innings.
+On July 17, Plesac was released by Jalisco.

+Gary SouthShore RailCats

+On August 1, 2026, Plesac signed with the Gary SouthShore RailCats of the American Association of Professional Baseball.